Grape Boycott

 Ray Haynes, shown speaking at the BC Federation of Labour’s 2022 Convention, led BC’s grape boycott from 1966-1970.
 BCFL photo.

-When the boycott ended in 1970, thousands of British Columbians had been starved of grapes for four years.
+When the boycott ended in 1970, thousands of grape-starved British Columbians embraced California grapes bearing the union label.
 As a symbol of their appreciation, the United Farm Workers delivered bushels of California grapes, all bearing the union label, to their BC supporters.
-Dave Barrett, leader of the B.C.
-NDP who received a delivery at the party’s 1970 convention, said they were “a tribute to the non-violent commitment of the leader of the struggle, Cesar Chavez.”
-3
+Dave Barrett, leader of the BC New Democratic Party (NDP), who received a delivery at the party’s 1970 convention, called them “a tribute to the non-violent commitment of the leader of the struggle, Cesar Chavez.”
+4

 Bob Fitch photography archive, © Stanford University Libraries